fingerthief/minimal-chat/README.md

 MinimalChat supports integration with any API endpoint that returns responses formatted according to OpenAI's specifications.
 This feature allows users to connect with a variety of language models hosted externally, providing flexibility and extending the capabilities of the app.

 Get more information in the [Open AI API Format Wiki](https://github.com/fingerthief/minimal-chat/wiki/Open-AI-Formatted-Response-APIs)

-## **Benefits of Using Open AI Formatted APIs**

-- Flexibility: Connect with a wide range of models from different providers that adhere to OpenAI's response format.
-- Customization: Tailor the chat experience by selecting models that best fit the needs of your conversations or application.
-- Scalability: Easily switch between different models or update API settings to enhance capabilities as new models become available.

 ## **Contributing**